WajidAli3301/DEVOPS-TEST/README.md

 <h3>  Devops Challange Solution <h3>

-<h3>Task 1:-<h3>  I have created a script "script.sh" which will fetch logs as your requirment
+Task 1:-  I have created a script "script.sh" which will fetch logs as your requirment